Talkasi/bmstu-iu7-C/lab_01_06_04/func_tests/readme.md

 - `yr` is not a number;
 - `xp` is not a number;
 - `yp` is not a number;
-- There is no line segment with given data.
+- There is no line segment with given data;
+- File is empty.